Overview

 our discretion, utilize margin in your account.
 While the utilization of margin and short selling in a portfolio

 may enhance investment returns, it also can magnify losses, as further described under Risks.
-In
+In addition,

-opportunities present themselves.
-In addition, margin is only used after obtaining written authorization
+present themselves.
+In addition, margin is only used after obtaining written authorization prior to using any

-prior to using any leverage in our strategy.
+leverage in our strategy.

 Core Fixed Income Strategy – BTAM’s Core Fixed Income Strategy seeks to preserve principal while

 achieving above-market rates of return.
-The strategy’s objective is to also deliver enhanced after-tax
+The strategy’s objective is to also deliver enhanced after-tax returns

-they have strategically chosen to allocate to fixed income investments.
+strategically chosen to allocate to fixed income investments.

 Short Duration Strategy – The Short Duration Strategy focuses on preservation of principal and seeks to